 Under the No Action alternative, the Project would continue to be operated under the 1971 Master Plan.
-No changes to climate would occur under the No Action alternative.
+No changes to climate are expected under the No Action alternative as future projects and land use actions will still have greater consideration of effects on climate and climate change and will continue to follow existing and future guidance on the subject.